GabrielNetSec/GabrielNetSec/README.md

 Excellent problem-solving skills, time management, leadership, flexibility, analytical thinking, project planning, and ability to quickly learn new technologies and complex systems.

+Currently Studynt MTIS At University of Victoria (UVic) - Canada

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.